-To be precise, all of our physical traits originated as new mutations that were passed down to succeeding generations.
-This is one of the major tenets of the theory of evolution-new mutations arise spontaneously all the time.
-These mutations are either advantageous to the organism (the 'mutant' organism lives and successfully transmits these genes to their offspring), disadvantageous to the organism (the 'mutant' individual is less successful or unsuccessful in passing on these traits), or neutral (the mutation is of no in consequence to survival, the current environment-it just gets passed along to the next generation).
-Thus, as mutations occur and provide advantage to the organisms bearing the mutations, they are selected by the environment (a process called natural selection) and they eventually become a standard trait of the species as more and more individuals who bear this trait out-compete individuals who lack the trait.
+Almost all of our physical traits originated long ago as new mutations in our ancestors that were passed down to succeeding generations, though every person has a handful a new mutations that occurred in his/her parent's germlines.
+This is one of the major tenets of the theory of evolutionnew mutations arise spontaneously all the time.
+These mutations are either advantageous to the organism (the 'mutant' organism lives and successfully transmits these genes to their offspring), disadvantageous to the organism (the 'mutant' individual is less successful or unsuccessful in passing on these traits), or neutral (the mutation is of no consequence to survival, in the current environment-it just gets passed along to the next generation).
+Thus, as mutations occur and provide advantage to the organisms bearing the mutations, they are selected by the environment (a process called natural selection) and they eventually become a standard trait of the species as more and more individuals who bear this trait outcompete individuals who lack the trait.

 A theory from the tale of human evolution should illustrate this point.
 Humans first arose in Africa from lower primates that were covered with thick body hair.
 Humans began to lose their thick body hair due to an advantageous mutation.
 (The precise advantages of thinner hair remain a topic of debate.)
 The skin became more exposed to the harmful ultraviolet radiation in sunlight.
-These highenergy rays can mutate thymidine bases, increasing skin cancer risk.
-Early, thin-haired humans had to rely on the expression of genes that control the enzymes that make melanin, the dark pigment of skin.
+These high-energy rays can mutate thymidine bases, increasing skin cancer risk.
+Early, thin-haired humans had to rely on the expression of genes that control the enzymes that make melanin. the dark pigment of skin.
 Individuals who produced more melanin didn't get skin cancer as often because their dark skin pigment blocked the penetration of UV light.
 Consequently, they were healthier and more able to reproduce and raise offspring to maturity.
 Dark skinned individuals became the wild type phenotype in the population.
-Pale individuals represented spontaneous mutations in genes that caused lower Because the pale skinned melanin production. individual was more susceptible to UV light damage and early death, dark skin came to be the dominant trait as the species evolved into Homo sapiens.
+Pale individuals represented spontaneous mutations in genes that caused lower melanin production.
+Because the pale skinned individual was more susceptible to UV light damage and early death, dark skin came to be the dominant trait as the species evolved into Homo sabiens.

-Mutations occur all the time (on average, one mutation per 1010-12 bases of DNA per cell division).
+Mutations occur all the time (on average, one mutation per 10^{10-12} bases of DNA per cell division).
 While some early humans had mutations that increased melanin production, others had mutations that decreased melanin production, eliminated vital blood proteins, incapacitated vital liver enzymes, destroyed the pigments in the retina that produce color vision, etc. None of these mutations persisted in the human genome because they did not enhance survival and reproduction.